sujnanpatil/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_18_DefenderForCloudAppsAccessPolicies.md

    ![image](./media/sc-300-lab18-1.png)

 1. Select **+ Create policy**.
 Select **Access policy**.

+   >**Note:** If you encounter a situation where no conditional access policy appears to be active even though one has been created, please try refreshing the page or logging out and back in.

 1. Enter a name for the policy, **Monitor Microsoft Forms access**.